-The REIV urges the major political parties to reduce their reliance on these property taxes, particularly land tax.
+The REIV urges the Andrews Government to reduce its reliance on these property taxes, particularly land tax.
 One of the issues with the current tax thresholds and tax rates is that property prices have soared but yields have not increased at commensurate levels, which places a significant burden on landholders.
 This is particularly true of land tax.